LambdaSharp/Chat/README.md

-# λ# - WebSockets with API Gateway
+# λ# - Use WebSockets with API Gateway

 [This sample requires the λ# tool to deploy.](https://github.com/LambdaSharp/LambdaSharpTool)